 A urinary tract infection is the most common infection during pregnancy.

-- Severe urinary symptoms suddenly appear:
+- These severe urinary symptoms suddenly appear:

 - Dysuria (pain on passing urine).

 - Nocturia (having to get up at night to pass urine).

 - The patient appears generally well with normal observations.
 The only clinical sign is tenderness over the bladder.